TakashiSasaki/git-moukaeritai-work/README.md

-# Git Commit Loader
+# Git Repo Inspector

-A Python package to load and inspect Git commit objects using `git cat-file --batch`.
+A Python package to inspect Git repositories, loading commits and branches.